dchukwurah/AWS_and_Cloud_Computing/VPCs/vpc_setup_app_db.md

 3. Select `Launch Instance`
 4. Navigate to you app instance and copy and paste the public IP address.
 This should load the app page.
 5. In the url after the IP address enter `/posts`
-- This should navigate you to the data page
+6. This should navigate you to the data page

+Images to be integrated!!!

+!